How To Encourage Others?

 - Share a scripture that comes to your mind concerning someone else that would lift their spirits.

-- Stay positive in all your communications, such as emails, texts, Facebook, Twitter, telephone.
+- Stay positive in all your communications, such as emails, texts, Facebook, Twitter, and telephone.

 - Try to think of the possible good in a situation rather than the negative that could happen.